fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 Getting started requires some technical knowledge, that some users might not afford at the time, and have the means or the energy to complete and succeed.
 Others simply want to have something a bit quicker to test or have a look at.
 It shouldn't take a university course, or the IQ of [Katherine Johson](https://en.wikipedia.org/wiki/Katherine_Johnson) to run and operate a Node!

-For this reason and more inclusivity, we started writing the assisted installer, at the very best it'll help ease the experience but we are aware that it requires a lot of craft work to get this right for the majority of users and their systems.
+For this reason and more inclusivity, we started writing the assisted installer.
+At its very best it'll help ease the experience, but we are aware that it requires a lot of craft work to get this right for the majority of users and systems.

 Our guide breaks all of this down by starting to introduce the assisted installer conceptually, what it does and how, but also questioning it by sharing some [concerns](#is-running-the-assisted-installer-secure) about this piped installer concept.